saylordotorg/course_polsc412/Unit07.md

+---
+layout: default
+title: "POLSC412: International Law"
+course_description: "An introductory course on the principles of international law, its foundations and historical development.
+Explores specific topics within international law, including human rights law, the legal use of force, treaties and conventions, and laws governing common spaces."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: International Environmental Law** <span id="7"></span>  **Unit 7 Time Advisory**
 This unit will take you approximately 9 hours to complete.